Content from Introduction

 When the demand for electricity goes down, utilities need to reduce the supply to balance supply and demand.
 They can do this in one of two ways:

-Reducing the amount of electricity consumed in your applications can help decrease the energy’s carbon intensity seeing as the first thing to be scaled back are fossil fuels.
+Reducing the amount of electricity consumed by your use of HPC can help decrease the energy’s carbon intensity as the first thing to be scaled back are fossil fuels.

 When the demand for electricity goes up, utilities need to increase the supply to balance supply and demand.
 They can do this in one of two ways: